BUTSpeechFIT/TS-ASR-Whisper/README.md

 # Target Speaker ASR with Whisper

+ > Warning: This branch is deprecated.
+Please, use the [main branch](https://github.com/BUTSpeechFIT/TS-ASR-Whisper)

 This repository contains the official implementation of the following publications:

 - Target Speaker Whisper (available on [arxiv](https://arxiv.org/pdf/2409.09543))